ACDIVOCATech/bulletchartr/README.md

----
-title: "Intro to bulletchartr"
-author: "Ryo Nakagawara & Amit Kohli"
-output:
-  html_document:
-    keep_md: true

----

 ## What is a bullet chart?

-The __bullet chart__ was invented by [Stephen Few](https://www.perceptualedge.com/articles/misc/Bullet_Graph_Design_Spec.pdf), for the purpose of showing tons of info in a condensed form in KPIs.
+The __bullet chart__ was invented by [Stephen Few](https://www.perceptualedge.com/articles/misc/Bullet_Graph_Design_Spec.pIndicatorData), for the purpose of showing tons of info in a condensed form in KPIs.

 This type of graph is a variation on a typical bar graph with a thick line presenting an important point for that indicator (benchmark, performance target, etc.) and other bars in the background that can signify different levels of performance (low-high, bad-good, etc.).
 The bullet chart makes it very easy to compare between related measures (e.g. present status versus status at similar time in the past).